Simmered to perfection, this Homemade Hot Apple Cider is warm, comforting, so delicious and will also make your house smell amazing!

 This is a question that comes up often and even though I am showing you homemade recipe here, I can still help answer this question for the store-bought stuff.
 It is perfectly safe to gently warm it up.
 As I said in my introduction, you can add a cinnamon stick and maybe a slice of orange and some additional spices.
 But I promise, it won’t blow your socks off like this recipe will!

 Make sure that your Apple Cider has cooled down fully.
 Pour it into a covered pitcher or container and store it in the refrigerator.
 This will last refrigerated up to 2 weeks.
 You can reheat it on the stove or in the microwave.

-INGREDIENTS NEEDED FOR HOT APPLE CIDER: (FULL RECIPE AT THE BOTTOM OF THE POST)
+INGREDIENTS NEEDED: (FULL RECIPE IN THE RECIPE CARD AT THE BOTTOM OF THE POST)

 - cinnamon sticks